I’m Sanne (Sah-nah) founder of ‘The Complete Canine’.

 I wanted to look at the ‘whole dog’ through Canine (myofunctional therapy) Massage.
 Dogs benefit from massage in the same way as humans and on top of that it can assist in addressing numeral behavioural issues, which goes perfectly together with dog training and sports.

-Besides my official qualifications I regular attend Seminars to ensure I'm up to date with the most recent training concepts and strategies.
+Besides my official qualifications I regular attend Seminars to ensure I'm up to date with the most recent training concepts and strategies and because we always keep learning.